martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 multiple times, as `USE_CERTIFICATE` frames are received.
 A server that uses certificate authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.

+Finally, validating a multitude of signatures can be computationally expensive, while generating an invalid signature is computationally cheap.
+Implementations will require checks against attacks from this direction.
+Signature proofs SHOULD NOT be validated until a stream requires the certificate to make progress.
+An invalid signature SHOULD be treated as a session error, to avoid further attacks from the peer, though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.

 # IANA Considerations {#iana}